sulabh07/Learning-Made-Simple/README.md

 # Data_Science_learning
-This repository is made by ne to help people learn Data Science.
+This repository is made by me to help people learn Data Science.